This blog post is part of an ongoing series on Cornwall's Seawatching hotspots. Scroll down for Pendeen, Porthgwarra, St Ives Island and The Lizard:

 The wind direction is critical and just as important, is the preceding wind direction.
 Pendeen requires anything with West in it.
 There's nothing scientific in the following statement, but from experience, WSW to W in my opinion is the best direction yielding the best sessions.
 If the wind direction on the previous day or night is strong SW, then expect some fireworks!

 NW is always worth a look.
-S through to E is unproductive.
+S through to E is generally unproductive.

 Pendeen is excellent for variety of seabirds, terns, skuas, phalaropes, large shearwaters, petrels, waders, auks and gulls.
 A good seawatch can produce all of the above in a single session.
 I try to keep an open mind on everything passing.
 Always expect the unexpected is a good mind-set.